Published 2024

 Because HWSM contains no information on the use of illicit drugs, alcohol consumption, and mental health variables, such as presence or severity of depression, the predicted demand for behavioral health services for each individual will be biased toward the national average.
 We made a further adjustment to account for geographic variation in demand for addiction counselors.

-Among adults, SUD prevalence for the District of Columbia averages 1.457 times the national average, while Florida is 0.850 times the national average (Exhibit VIII-5).
-Among adolescents, SUD prevalence in New Mexico is 1.496 times the national average, while Utah is 0.723 times the national average.
+Among adults, SUD prevalence for Alaska averages 1.757 times the national average, while Florida is 0.817 times the national average (Exhibit VIII-5).
+Among adolescents, SUD prevalence in New Mexico is 1.840 times the national average, while Utah is 0.730 times the national average.
 We use these state-level multiplicative scalars for adults and for children and adolescents to adjust demand up or down for addiction counselors to reflect state variation in SUD prevalence.
-While these scalars changed the state-level projections, the effect on national-level projections when projected to 2036 is small.
+While these scalars changed the state-level projections, the effect on national-level projections when projected to 2037 is small.

 To model demand, HWSM estimates the FTE distribution of providers across employment settings, and projects FTE demand growth for each setting over time.
 Workload drivers are projected for each setting.
 Using national ratios of workload per FTE, HWSM then projects future demand for providers by setting.